Stable Big Bang formation for Einstein's equations: The complete sub-critical regime: The two stable blowup theorems

-Then the conclusions stated in Theorem \ref{thm:precise} hold for the solution to the reduced equations of Proposition~\ref{P:redeq} (which also yields a solution to the Einstein-scalar field system \eqref{EE}-\eqref{SF}) that arises from the prescribed polarized $U(1)$-symmetric initial data $(\mathring{g},\mathring{k})$.
+Then the conclusions stated in Theorem~\ref{thm:precise} hold for the solution to the reduced equations of Proposition~\ref{P:redeq} (which also yields a solution to the Einstein-vacuum equations, i.e., \eqref{EE} with $\psi\equiv0$) that arises from the prescribed polarized $U(1)$-symmetric initial data $(\mathring{g},\mathring{k})$.
 Moreover, the solution is polarized $U(1)$-symmetric in the sense that relative to the transported spatial coordinates, $\partial_3$ is a hypersurface-orthogonal Killing vectorfield of the spacetime metric ${\bf g}$, and ${\bf g}$ is of the form \eqref{polarizedmetric}. \end{theorem}